 Jones signed a three-year entry-level contract with the Predators.
 The contract includes base salaries of $925,000 and maximum rookie bonuses that set his salary cap number at $3.225 million.
 Unless Jones completely falls short during training camp (Sept.11-Sept 30) he will be starting and staying with the Predators.
 It would not be a big surprise to see Jones on the second defensive pairing.
 I expect that by the mid way point of the season Jones may even see some time with Predators captain Shea Weber.
 If that doesn’t happen this year the 2014-2015 season should see the two playing together more often.

 “To me, he’s a foundation player for the organization for the next decade, hopefully longer,” coach Barry Trotz said.
 “I’m just glad he’s a confirmed piece of our organization.
 I really believe he’s going to be a foundation piece just as (goaltender) Pekka (Rinne) and (defenseman) Shea (Weber) are.”

 As long as Jones can keep his head on straight and learn the NHL game I think we are looking at a future All-Star.
 I hope that the Predators coaching staff saw what the Buffalo Sabres did with Tyler Myers, and do not to repeat it.

-Patrick is a Co-Editor and Social Media manager for @TMMotS.
+Patrick is an Editor and Social Media Manager for @TMMOTS.
 He is also a Staff Writer for @Buffalowdown.
 He has been voicing his thoughts on sports for years, and is willing to call out teams, or leagues when it needs to be done.